Koston-0xDEADBEEF/MiSTer-ROMweasel/README.md

 export IA_PASS="secret123"
 ```

-Support for login is preliminary at the moment, and problems caused by failed
-login are not handled properly.
-If you experience any problems, delete files
-under `/media/fat/Scripts/.config/romweasel` and try again.
+If you experience problems with downloads, make sure you have the above setup
+and then re-download ROM repository metadata.

 ## Features